-In preparing these financial statements, the Trustees are required to prepare the financial statements on the going concern basis unless it is inappropriate to assume that the company will continue in business.
-In satisfaction of this responsibility the Trustees have considered the company's ability to meet its liabilities as they fall due for a period of at least twelve months from signing date of the financial statements.
+In preparing these financial statements, the Trustees are required to prepare the financial statements on the going concern basis unless it is inappropriate to assume that the Charitable Company will continue in business.
+In satisfaction of this responsibility the Trustees have considered the Charitable Company's ability to meet its liabilities as they fall due for a period of at least twelve months from signing date of the financial statements.

-Due to the current environment arising from the global pandemic, management have made an assessment of the likely impact of COVID-19 on the company based on latest available information and government guidance.
-This assessment has looked at the likely duration of the crisis as well as the sales that could be expected to be generated.
+Due to the current environment arising from the global pandemic, the impact of the war in Ukraine and general economic uncertainty and inflation, management has made an assessment of the likely impact of these factors on the Charitable Company based on latest available information.
+This assessment has looked at the likely duration of these factors as well as the sales that could be expected to be generated.

 The Trustees have considered the period of 12 months from the date of approval of these accounts and have reviewed working capital requirements for the period.
 As part of this review, reverse stress testing has also been performed, taking into account the potential business disruptions and reductions in revenue over the coming months.
-The parent charity has provided the company with legally binding letter of support that for at least 12 months from the date of approval of these financial statements, they will continue to provide financial support and make available such funds to meet working capital requirements as they fall due.
+The parent charity has provided the Charitable Company with legally binding letter of support that for at least 12 months from the date of approval of these financial statements, they will continue to provide financial support and make available such funds to meet working capital requirements as they fall due.